bormaxi8080/osint-timeline/DRAFT.md

 The End of the Russian Idea.
 What It Will Take to Break Putinism’s Grip: https://www.foreignaffairs.com/russian-federation/vladimir-putin-end-russian-idea?utm_content=20230822

+A New Tool Shows What War Has Done to Ukraine’s Forests: https://www.bellingcat.com/resources/2023/08/18/a-new-tool-shows-what-war-has-done-to-ukraines-forests/

+Can AI Chatbots Be Used for Geolocation: https://www.bellingcat.com/resources/2023/07/14/can-ai-chatbots-be-used-for-geolocation/

+More than Mountaineering: Using PeakVisor for Geolocation: https://www.bellingcat.com/resources/2023/07/13/more-than-mountaineering-using-peakvisor-for-geolocation/

 ----

 Binance "removed" Sberbank and Tinkoff from the list of payment systems.
 Instead of two banking options, "Rosbank" and "Tinkoff", new names "local card (green)" and "local card (yellow)" appeared.